Military Spouses: Let the Military Spouse Employment Partnership Help You Find a Job

 - Let them know where you've used those specific skills.
 You could show how, after a move, you had to establish a new network of contacts in your community.
 Let this be an example of building networking and communication skills.

 The Military Spouse Employment Partnership is here to help.
-If you need help finding all of the great resources available through the MSEP Career Portal, call 800-342-9647 to talk to a Spouse Education and Career Opportunities career counselor.
+If you need help finding all of the great resources available through the MSEP Career Portal, call 800-342-9647 to talk to a Spouse Education and Career Opportunities career coach.
 OCONUS/International?
 Click here for calling options.